 Water testing is a critical part of public and environmental safety, and as such it must be done in accordance with stringent regulatory requirements.
 As a manager or owner of a facility, it is your responsibility to ensure the safety and health of the occupants.
 Water analysis can reduce the risk and the potentially damaging impact on both public health and the environment.

-Most people in the area use public water for drinking and domestic purposes.
-So therefore, it is critical to check for contaminants.
-Regardless of the water source, water-quality checks should be performed annually.
-Most tap water tests for chlorine levels, pH, and bacteria.
+So, therefore, it is critical to check for contaminants.
+Regardless of the water source, water quality checks should be performed annually.
+Most tap water tests for chlorine levels, pH, and

 Testing yearly even if you aren’t suspecting a contaminant is prudent.
 Some water issues can’t be